AnnapurnaKalmath/AI-based-Aware-Recommendation-System/Documentation.md

 ## 3. Nudging Mechanism (When Slipping from Focused State)
 When a user has been identified as slipping into distraction from a focused state, we deploy a three-step nudging mechanism to help them return to productive behavior(but all of these occur simultaneously:
 •	1.
 Pop-Up Notification:
-o	A gentle reminder that they’ve been away from productive content for over 10 minutes. o	Encouragement to return to their focused task.
+1. A gentle reminder that they’ve been away from productive content for over 10 minutes.
+2. Encouragement to return to their focused task.
 •	2.
 Highlight Previous Productive Content:
-o	The system brings their previously watched productive content to the forefront. o	Novelty recommendations related to their focused content are highlighted to capture interest and ease the transition back to productivity.
+1. The system brings their previously watched productive content to the forefront.
+2. Novelty recommendations related to their focused content are highlighted to capture interest and ease the transition back to productivity.
 •	3.
-Option to Resume First Diversion Content: o	The system offers the option to resume the first entertainment or non-productive content they switched to. o	This option is pushed lower in priority to subtly steer them toward more constructive content.
+Option to Resume First Diversion Content:
+1. The system offers the option to resume the first entertainment or non-productive content they switched to.
+2. This option is pushed lower in priority to subtly steer them toward more constructive content.

 ## 4. Tracking Full Distraction in Leisure State
 When the user is in a leisure state, we monitor whether their engagement turns into full distraction: